-- 1.7.1 Financial institutions are required to verify the identity of the customer, beneficial-owner and occasional customers before or during the course of establishing a business relationship or conducting transactions for them. - 1.7.2 Financial institutions are permitted to complete the verification of the identity of the customer and beneficial owner following the establishment of the business relationship, only when: - (a) this can take place as soon as reasonably practicable; - (b) it is essential not to interrupt the normal business conduct of the customer; and - (c) the money laundering risks can be effectively managed. - 1.7.3 Examples of situations where it may be essential not to interrupt the normal conduct of business are: - □ Non face-to-face business. - □ Securities transactions In the securities industry, companies and intermediaries may be required to perform transactions very rapidly, according to the market conditions at the time the customer is contacting them and the performance of the transaction may be required before verification of identity is completed. - □ Life insurance business in relation to identification and verification of the beneficiary under the policy.
-This may take place after the business relationship with the policyholder is established, but in all such cases, identification and verification should occur at or before the time of payout or the time when the beneficiary intends to exercise vested rights under the policy.
+Timing of Verification.
+1.7.1.
+Financial institutions are required to verify the identity of the customer, beneficial-owner and occasional customers before or during the course of establishing a business relationship or conducting transactions for them.

-1.7.4 Where a customer is permitted to utilize the business relationship prior to verification, financial institutions are required to adopt risk management procedures concerning the conditions under which this may occur.
-These procedures include a set of measures such as a limitation of the number, types and/or amount of transactions that can be performed and the monitoring of large or complex transactions being carried out outside the expected norms for that type of relationship.
+- 1.7.2.
+Financial institutions are permitted to complete the verification of the identity of the customer and beneficial owner following the establishment of the business relationship, only when: - (a) this can take place as soon as reasonably practicable: - (b) it is essential not to interrupt the normal business conduct of the customer; and - (c) the money laundering risks can be effectively managed. - 1.7.3.
+Examples of situations where it may be essential not to interrupt the normal conduct of business include: - □ Non face-to-face business. - ☐ Securities transactions In the securities industry, companies and intermediaries may be required to perform transactions very rapidly, according to the market conditions at the time the customer is contacting them and the performance of the transaction may be required before verification of identity is completed. - Life insurance business in relation to identification and verification of the beneficiary under the policy.
+This may take place after the business relationship with the policyholder is established, but in all such cases, identification and verification should occur at or before the time of payout or the time when the beneficiary intends to exercise vested rights under the policy. - 1.7.4.
+Where a customer is permitted to utilize the business relationship prior to verification, financial institutions are required to adopt risk management procedures concerning the conditions under which this may occur.
+These procedures include a set of measures such as a limitation of the number, types and/or amount of transactions that can be performed and the monitoring of large or complex transactions being carried out outside the expected norms for that type of relationship. - 1.8.1.
+The financial institution which does not comply with items 1.4.1 to 1.4.6 above is: